 The multidisciplinary team at the UPMC Horizon Sleep Center provides comprehensive evaluation and treatment of various disorders, including:

-You or your physician can request an initial evaluation at the center by contacting the UPMC Horizon Sleep Center at 724-34-SLEEP (724-347-5337).
+You or your physician can request an initial evaluation at the center by contacting the UPMC Horizon Sleep Center at 724-347-5337.
 The evaluation includes a medical history, sleep history, and brief physical examination to determine if any medical problem exists.

 Some sleep problems can be identified at this time, through evaluation alone; others may require diagnostic testing.
 Referral to medical specialists — including experts in pulmonary medicine or ear, nose, and throat medicine — may be recommended following the evaluation.